tamagui/tamagui/README.md

 // depending on if you chose tamagui, @tamagui/core, or @tamagui/web
 // be sure the import and declare module lines both use that same name
 ```

+**Note:** The `v2` config imports the css driver on web and react-native on native.
+For react-native, import the `@tamagui/config/v2-native` config, and for reanimated, import the `@tamagui/config/v2-reanimated` config.

 ### Usage